ctmobiledev/LocalDataForXam/README.md

 JavaScript language.
 Its intended use is the storage of simple local variables such as user settings, preferences, etc.  It is not intended to replace any kind of database functionality such as is found with SQLite.

     LocalDataForXam stores all key-value pairs as XML in a flat file, local to the mobile device.
-The root node is <localData>, and all key-value pairs are stored as child nodes, with the key name being the node name, and the value being the inner text for the node.
+The root node is &lt;localData&gt;, and all key-value pairs are stored as child nodes, with the key name being the node name, and the value being the inner text for the node.
     This product includes two I/O "helper" methods for reading and storing the